Twenty years on, Oslo failures haunt new Middle East talks

 Israel reduced by half its work permits for Palestinians to around 60,000 in the wake of the Intifada after Oslo stalled.

-Black circles are burned into the rutted roads outside Jalazoun from tires set aflame during frequent protests against army jeeps protecting the settlers.
+Black circles are burned into the rutted roads outside Jalazoun from tyres set aflame during frequent protests against army jeeps protecting the settlers.

 The 15,000 impoverished Palestinians living in the shabby concrete warrens of Jalazoun descend from those who fled or were driven from homes in what is now Israel in the war of its founding in 1948.
 They long to go back, though Israel has ruled out the return of the roughly 5 million Palestinian refugees.